ProxiBlue/PulsestormCheckoutstepGroups/README.md

 Known issue:
 ============

 Your extra step cannot be the first step, else the accordian functionality in checkout goes a bit wonky.
-This was not an issue for me, so I dod not fix it (time is my enemy)
+This was not an issue for me, so I did not fix it (time is my enemy)